Definition of Mark to Market Accounting

 History of Mark to Market Accounting

-In the 1800s in the US, it was the general practice to record the assets and other securities at the mark to market price, but this has contributed to recession and depression, which results into the collapse of major banks and bankruptcy situations.
+In the 1800s in the US, it was the general practice to record assets and other securities at the mark to market price, but this contributed to recession and depression, which results in the collapse of major banks and bankruptcy situations.
 The Securities and Exchange Commission requested the president to remove the valuation on the mark to market basis, and the president approved it in 1938.

 How Does It Work?